garylirocks/quickrefs/azure-sql-db.markdown

   ![Hyperscale architecture](./images/azure_hyperscale-architecture.png)

-  - Page servers serve database pages out to the compute nodes on demand
+  - Page servers (sharding) serve database pages out to the compute nodes on demand
   - Data changes from the primary compute replica are propagated through the log service: it gets logs from primary compute replica, persists them, forwards them to other compute replicas and relevant page servers
   - Transcations can commit when the log service hardens to the landing zone
   - Can have 0 to 4 secondary replicas, can all be used for read-scale